 - To assemble the dip: in a shallow bowl, layer the whipped feta dip (making swirly waves with the back of a spoon).
 Sprinkle the roasted spicy mushrooms and don’t forget to drizzle the cooking oil for extra flavor!

 - Sprinkle the zest of one lemon and a generous handful o fresh coriander on top.

-- Finish with a drizzle some extra-virgin olive oil.
-Enjoy with pita breads, flatbreads or toasted slices of sourdough bread and a chilled glass of dry (Trocken) German Riesling!
+- Finish with a drizzle of extra-virgin olive oil.
+Enjoy with pita bread, flatbreads, or toasted slices of sourdough bread and a chilled glass of dry (Trocken) German Riesling!

 - Prep Time: 20

 - Method: Food Processor

 - Fat: 35 g